Patryqss/Test-Expo-and-Web3Wallet/README.md

 First, you'll notice an Error in the console:
 `ERROR  react-native-compat: Application module is not available`

-Then, click on the button "Test web3wallet creation" and see that the app crashes :)
+Then, click on the button "Click me!" and see that the app crashes :)